 We welcome applications from international and EU students, and accept a range of international qualifications.

-2020 entry requirements are under review for the next cycle and have been published using the current cycle information.
-Please check back when Apply opens for the exact requirements.
-If English is not your first language you will be expected to demonstrate a certificated level of proficiency of at least IELTS 6.0 (Academic Level - with no individual score being lower than 5.5) or equivalent English Language qualification, as recognised by Anglia Ruskin University.
+If English is not your first language you will be expected to demonstrate a certificated level of proficiency of at least IELTS 6.5 (Academic Level - with no individual score being lower than 5.5) or equivalent English Language qualification, as recognised by Anglia Ruskin University.

 Please click the following link to find out more about qualification requirements for this course